 Bill Fritsch was originally a poet on the San Francisco scene who became part of the Diggers, proto-Hippy community activists.
 He had a “a left-wing, longshoreman, Communist Party, good Jewish boy, Jewish progressive radical from Brooklyn, background” according to a fellow Digger.
-Fritsch shook that off and joined the Hell’s Angels in 1967.
-He was around in London the next year when The Beatles were recording the White Album, which featured the track Helter Skelter, a big influence on Charles Manson’s apocalyptic worldview.
+Fritsch shook that off and had joined the Hells Angels by 1967.
+He was around in London late the next year when The Beatles were recording the White Album, which featured the track Helter Skelter, a big influence on Charles Manson’s apocalyptic worldview.

 Then Altamont, a last minute venue for a scrappy free festival where the Hell’s Angels were paid in beer to control a rowdy crowd.
 And things went badly wrong.

 Fritsch got shot in the head a few years after Altamont and left partially paralysed down the left side of his body.
 He moved in San Francisco and read a poem at The Band’s 1976 final concert, limping on stage at Winterland with a cane.
 He died in 2015.